Tupescript Blogs

 npm init -y

-1. Install TypeScript, Express, and the necessary TypeScript declaration files:
+1. Install TypeScript, Express, and the respective @types packages:

 npm install typescript express